Instructor: Darrell Peart

-Darrell Peart resides in Seattle Washington and started his career making and selling small wooden items at Seattle's Pike Place Market.
-He broadened his skills by working in high-end custom shops throughout the Puget Sound area gaining an extensive background in both commercial and custom furniture making.
+Darrell Peart resides in Seattle and started his career making and selling small wooden items at the city's Pike Place Market.
+He broadened his skills by working in high-end custom shops throughout the Puget Sound area, gaining an extensive background in both commercial and custom furniture-making.

 In the late 80’s, he discovered the American Arts & Crafts Movement and was captivated by the works of Charles and Henry Greene.
 Greene & Greene are Darrell's primary inspiration, but influences from James Krenov, Thomas Chippendale, Sam Maloof, and Gothic furniture have found their way into his work.

 He has written for Home Furniture, Today's Woodworker, Fine Woodworking, Woodwork, Popular Woodworking, American Woodworker, Woodworker West, and Style 1900 magazines.
 His first book, "Greene and Greene: Design Elements for the Workshop" was published in April 2006 by Linden Press.
 He is currently at work on his second book to be published in 2013.

 Darrell was elected in 2011 to the board of directors of the Friends of the Thorsen House (FOTH), a restoration effort of one of Greene& Greene's Ultimate Bungalows.
 His work appears in various galleries; has been featured in both local and national newspapers, magazines, and books; and in private collections throughout the U.S.

 Along with designing, building, and writing about furniture, Darrell Peart is sought after as a teacher of both furniture design and construction at several woodworking schools from coast to coast, including CVSW.More information and works can be found on his website.

 Click image to see larger view